MatthewGerber/rlai/docs/case_studies/inverted_pendulum.md

 * `train`:  Train the agent.

 ### Agent
-* `--agent rlai.core.agents.ActionValueMdpAgent`:  Standard action-value MDP agent.
+* `--agent rlai.gpi.state_action_value.ActionValueMdpAgent`:  Standard action-value MDP agent.
 * `--continuous-state-discretization-resolution 0.1`:  Discretize the continuous state space into discrete intervals with resolution 0.1.
 The methods used here are for discrete-state problems, so some type of discretization of the continuous state space is required.